Thank you Jackson and Clay County, Missouri residents!

 - Bring the Zoo to your school, library, youth group, community center, senior center, or other free public event by scheduling a Zoomobile

-- Each classroom in Jackson and Clay County receives free admission for their field trip once per year.
-2nd, 4th, and 8th grade also receive a bus stipend.
+- Each classroom in Jackson and Clay County receives free admission for their field trip once per year

 - ZooED, a free education curricula that combines animals, conservation, and College & Career Readiness standards to inspire students and make learning more engaging.